vmadman/win-dns-api/README.md

 Windows DNS API (Node.JS)
 ===========

-> Important note.
-Although I only have like three lines of code left on my proof of concept here, my wife is wearing that thing I got her for our anniversary and I'm going to need to step away for the night.. so don't use this, yet.

 A simple Node.JS server for updating the integrated DNS server that ships with windows.

 This is really only a proof of concept at this point, but the idea is to launch a simple Node.JS daemon on a windows based domain controller / dns server that allows DNS records to be manipulated via REST API calls.